Master of Science SLP Degree

 - Meet the challenges of any medical situation that requires a readiness for immediate and appropriate response without interference of personal or medical problems (e.g. CPR certification, evacuation procedures, infection control, and universal precautions).

-Applicants to the program must meet the admission requirements of the University of Montana Graduate School and the Department of Communicative Sciences and Disorders.
-Acceptance criteria include grade point average, GRE scores, letters of recommendations, written essays, and other activities related to the field.
+Applicants to the program must meet the admission requirements of the University of Montana Graduate School and the School of Speech, Language, Hearing, and Occupational Sciences Acceptance criteria include grade point average, GRE scores, letters of recommendations, written essays, and other activities related to the field.
 Every attempt is made to assess the special strengths that the applicant might bring to the program.

-- Details about the CSD application process and requirements.
+- Details about the SLP application process and requirements.

 Scholarships and assistantships are available each year through an internal department application process.
 The application time periods vary throughout the year.
-Scholarship opportunities will be posted in the CSD department and can be found on the College of Education and Human Sciences website under Scholarships.
+Scholarship opportunities will be posted in the SLHOS school and can be found on the College of Education and Human Sciences website under Scholarships.
 Information about assistantship opportunities will be made available at the appropriate time.

 - Financial Aid Resources: for information about other financial aid resources and tuition, please refer to the University of Montana Graduate School under Tuition and Funding.